Building community throughout your college experience

 We want your college experience to be fulfilling both inside and outside of the classroom.
 This blog post highlights the wide variety opportunities for involvement and community building throughout your CSE experience.

-There is a wide array of options for involvement in CSE and across the U. Consider joining one of CSE's 90+ student groups or one of the U's 1,000+ student groups or organizations.
+There there are many options for getting involved in CSE and across the university.
+Consider joining one of CSE's 90+ student groups or one of the U's 1,000+ student groups or organizations.
 You can learn more about different groups by attending the Activities Fairs in the fall and spring or explore the student group directory on GopherLink.
-Students may opt to join a student group at any point in your undergraduate career.
+Students may choose to join a student group at any point in their undergraduate career.

 Enjoy being active?
 Check out the U's intramural sports offerings or sport clubsSome options are competitive, and some are more instructional based.